Culling the herd of moments with penalized empirical likelihood: High-dimensional moments with low-dimensional

 \begin{remark} Under low-dimensional moments the asymptotic normality involves no bias; see \citet[Theorem 3.5]{liao2013adaptive} and \citet[Theorem 3.3]{ChengLiao2015}.
-In contrast, Theorem \ref{thm2} here makes clear that the high-dimensional moments incurs an additional asymptotic bias $\hat \bzeta_{\calR_n,(1)}$.
-To conduct hypothesis testing or construct confidence interval about $\btheta$, in principle we can estimate and correct the bias $\hat{\bzeta}_{\calR_n,(1)}$.
+In contrast, Theorem \ref{thm2} here makes clear that the high-dimensional moments incur an additional asymptotic bias $\hat \bzeta_{\calR_n,(1)}$.
+To conduct hypothesis testing or construct confidence region about $\btheta$, in principle we can estimate and correct the bias $\hat{\bzeta}_{\calR_n,(1)}$.
 Such a direct bias correction approach, nevertheless, is undesirable in practice and in theory.
 The bias term involves multiplication and inverse of large matrices, which are difficult to estimate with precision in finite samples.
 Illustrated in our simulation experiments in Section \ref{se:numst}, we are unsatisfied with the asymptotic normality approximation after estimating and correcting the bias.
 Thus, we view Theorem \ref{thm2} as a characterization of the asymptotic behavior of $\hat\btheta_{{\PEL}}$, but we do not encourage carrying out statistical inference based on it.
-Instead, in Section \ref{sec:infer} PPEL will be recommended for inference. \end{remark}
+Instead, Section \ref{sec:infer} recommends PPEL for inference. \end{remark}